Academic Standards Council Bylaws

 - Representative of Central Academic Advising (ex-officio non-voting)

-C. Faculty Senate appoints faculty representatives to the Committee for terms of three years, staggered such that one-third of the committee rotates off each year.
+C. Faculty Senate appoints faculty representatives to the Council for terms of three years, staggered such that one-third of the council rotates off each year.
 Faculty representatives may re-nominated by their constituents and re-appointed by Faculty Senate for a second three-year term.
-No faculty representative may be reappointed to the Committee for a third term without at least a one-year interval between full terms of office.
+No faculty representative may be reappointed to the Council for a third term without at least a one-year interval between full terms of office.
 Terms of ex-officio representatives are determined by their constituencies.

 D. If a vacancy occurs among the faculty representatives, the Faculty Senate, in accordance with the membership provisions in Article 3.B. above, appoints a new member who shall complete the vacated term.

-- Any Committee member who misses three meetings in an academic year may be subject to recall by their constituency.
+- Any Council member who misses three meetings in an academic year may be subject to recall by their constituency.

 - The Faculty Senate may recall any faculty representative for three absences through approval of two-thirds of those voting.
 The Faculty Senate must allow the member in question an opportunity to appear before the Senate to explain his or her absences.